The “Karen” Name-shame Fad Turns Adults into Playground Bullies

 • This tweet is from a man, reporting a different incident of a woman named Karen being “renamed” by her boss, against her will.
 Some people thought the tweet might have been a joke, so in follow-up tweets he affirmed that the incident happened as described.

 • Women named Karen who wear name tags at work report getting hostile teasing to the point that they hide their name tag or ask management to put a different name on it.
 Some have cried after their shift.
 The women who have described this harassment include retail workers, nurses and optometry assistants.
 One man tweeted that his sister was physically assaulted by a man who was apparently set off by the sight of the name on her name tag: he began screaming at her and spat in her face.
+(That man was arrested, but in most cases, the women named Karen have no recourse other than to try to hide their name.)

 • Another young man went online to write about his concern after seeing his 72-year-old co-worker receiving hostile treatment from customers just because her name was Karen; his account is quoted in Name-shaming Is Never Harmless.